This circular walk takes you around the lovely Fontburn Reservoir in Northumberland.

 If you head a little south of the site then you can visit Rothley Lakes where there is a pretty reservoir.
 Near here there's also Broomfield Fell where there are some woodland trails to try.

 Head a few miles north west from the lake and you can pick up the circular Alwinton Walk.
 The route starts in the nearby little village and visits the River Alwin, River Coquet, the ruins of Harbottle Castle, West Wood and the excellent viewpoint at the Drake Stone.
 There's also a 12th century Norman church and a couple of classic old village pubs to visit in the area.
+From the village car park you can also pick up the circular Usway Burn - River Coquet - Upper Coquetdale Walk.

 For more walking ideas in the area see the Northumberland Walks and the Northumberland National Park Walks pages.